FACT-Finder-Web-Components/documentation/markdown/1.x/en/documentation/currency-guide.md

 ---
 #### **currency-fields (String)**
-If you are importing multiple price fields like discount prices or something similar it's not sufficient to specify only the `currency-country-code` and the `currency-code`.
+If you are importing multiple price fields like discount prices or something similar, it is not sufficient to specify only the `currency-country-code` and the `currency-code`.
 In order to format additional price fields you have to tell FACT-Finder Web Components which fields should be processed.
 You can do that by setting the `currency-fields` attribute accordingly.

 **Example Usage**
 `<ff-communication currency-fields="discountPrice">`